- PayPal has become one of the world’s most popular online payment processors.

 David O. Sacks was PayPal’s first COO.
 After leaving PayPal, he founded Geni.com, a genealogy site, and Yammer, an app for inter-office communications.
 In 2012, Microsoft acquired Yammer for $1.2 billion.

-His exact net worth is unknown, but Botha is currently in ninth place on Forbes’ 2021 Midas List of the world’s best venture capital investors.
+His exact net worth is unknown, but Botha made it on Forbes’ 2021 Midas List of the world’s best venture capital investors.

 Steve Chen was the head engineer at PayPal.
 Upon leaving, he co-founded YouTube with Chad Hurley and Jawed Karim, eventually being named its CTO.